 Scroll down the page for issue dates.
 If you’d like to contribute an article for the magazine, or our online edition, please be sure to read this page then get in touch with us at firstname.lastname@example.org

 Pathways is for all God’s people, disciples and inquirers alike.
 It’s for the punter in the pew and people on the fringes of a regular gathered church, and also those who venture in on special occasions, if at all.
-The magazine doesn’t shy away from covering tough issues Christians face, such as human sexuality.
+The magazine doesn’t shy away from covering tough issues Christians face, such as human sexuality and assisted dying.
 We try to avoid simple answers and formulaic conclusions, and look for contributors who do the same.

-- Pathways does not accept unsolicited content or simultaneous submissions, please always get in touch with us first to discuss the piece you’d like to write.
+- Pathways does not accept unsolicited content or simultaneous submissions.
+Please get in touch with us to discuss a piece you’d like to write.

 - Contributors typically live or worship in the Diocese of Oxford, or have a strong personal connection to the area.

-- The Editor and Director of Communications both reserve the right to reject any submitted content at any stage of the editorial process.
+- The editors and Director of Communications reserve the right to reject any submitted content at any stage of the editorial process.

-Articles should be no more than 500 words, preferably much less.
+Articles should be no more than 500 words.
 Less than 500 words allows room for graphics and visual ideas.
-Lists are always welcome and we can discuss this with you before you start writing.
-If you’re struggling to keep to the agreed wordcount send us the piece anyway and we’ll edit it down for you.
+Lists are always welcome, and we can discuss this with you before you start writing.
+If you’re struggling to keep to the agreed word count send us the piece anyway and we’ll edit it down for you.